GISmd/snaddersim/README.md

 - https://github.com/arryanggaputra/SnakeAndLadder
 - https://gist.github.com/kbroman/5600209

-...wtf is a trasition matrix...
+What is a trasition matrix...

 ## To do